 To use the conversation() function, the plugin must pass an array of sudo\conv\message and sudo\conv\reply structures.
 There must be a struct sudo\conv\message and struct sudo\conv\reply for each message in the conversation.
-The plugin is responsible for freeing the reply buffer located in each struct sudo\conv\reply, if it is not NULL.
-SUDO\CONV\REPL\MAX represents the maximum length of the reply buffer (not including the trailing NUL character).
-In practical terms, this is the longest password sudo will support.
-It is also useful as a maximum value for the memset\s() function when clearing passwords filled in by the conversation function.
+The plugin is responsible for freeing the reply buffer filled in to the struct sudo\conv\reply, if any.

-The printf()-style function uses the same underlying mechanism as the conversation() function but only supports SUDO\CONV\INFO\MSG and SUDO\CONV\ERROR\MSG for the msg\type parameter.
+The printf()-style function uses the same underlying mechanism as the conversation() function but only supports SUDO\CONV\INFO\MSG, SUDO\CONV\ERROR\MSG and SUDO\CONV\DEBUG\MSG for the msg\type parameter.
 It can be more convenient than using the conversation() function if no user reply is needed and supports standard printf() escape sequences.